 Unaudited Interim Condensed Consolidated Financial Statements - The accompanying Condensed Consolidated Financial Statements of the Company have been prepared in accordance with GAAP for interim financial information and the rules and regulations of Regulation S-X of the Securities and Exchange Commission ("SEC").
 Accordingly, certain information, notes, and disclosures normally included in the annual financial statements prepared under GAAP have been condensed or omitted in accordance with SEC rules and regulations.
-Therefore, these Condensed Consolidated Financial Statements should be read in conjunction with the financial statements and notes included in the audited financial statements of Legacy UHG for the year ended December 31, 2022 included in the Form S-1/A filed with the SEC on July 17, 2023.
+Therefore, these Condensed Consolidated Financial Statements should be read in conjunction with the financial statements and notes included in the audited financial statements of Legacy UHG Company's Annual Report on Form 10-K for the year ended December 31, 2022 included in the Form S-1/A filed with the SEC on July 17, 2023.
 Any reference in these notes to applicable guidance is meant to refer to the authoritative GAAP as found in the Accounting Standards Codification ("ASC") and Accounting Standards Updates ("ASU") of the Financial Accounting Standards Board ("FASB").
-The accompanying Condensed Consolidated Financial Statements as of September 30, 2023 and for the three and nine months ended September 30, 2023 and 2022 are unaudited.
-The unaudited interim Condensed Consolidated Financial Statements have been prepared on the same basis as the audited annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for a fair statement of the Company's financial position as of September 30, 2023, results of operations for the three and nine months ended September 30, 2023 and 2022 and cash flows for the nine months ended September 30, 2023 and 2022.
-The financial data and other information disclosed in these notes related to the three and nine months ended September 30, 2023 and 2022 are also unaudited.
-The Condensed Consolidated Balance Sheet at December 31, 2022, was derived from audited annual financial statements and adjusted for the retrospective recapitalization as described in Note 1 - Nature of operations and basis of presentation and Note 2 - Merger and Reverse Recapitalization but does not contain all of the note disclosures from the annual financial statements.
-Other than policies noted below, there have been no significant changes to the significant accounting policies disclosed in Note 2 of audited Legacy UHG financial statements as of December 31, 2022 and 2021 and for each of the three years in the period ended December 31, 2022.
-The results for the three and nine months ended September 30, 2023 and 2022 are not necessarily indicative of results to be expected for the year ended December 31, 2023, any other interim periods, or any future year or period.
+The accompanying Condensed Consolidated Financial Statements as of September 30, 2023 March 31, 2024 and for the three and nine months ended September 30, 2023 March 31, 2024 and 2022 2023 are unaudited.
+The unaudited interim Condensed Consolidated Financial Statements have been prepared on the same basis as the audited annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for a fair statement of the Company's financial position as of September 30, 2023 March 31, 2024, results of operations for the three and nine months ended September 30, 2023 March 31, 2024 and 2022 2023 and cash flows for the nine three months ended September 30, 2023 March 31, 2024 and 2022 2023.
+The financial data and other information disclosed in these notes related to the three and nine months ended September 30, 2023 March 31, 2024 and 2022 2023 are also unaudited.
+The Condensed Consolidated Balance Sheet at December 31, 2022, December 31, 2023 was derived from audited annual financial statements and adjusted for the retrospective recapitalization as described in Note 1 - Nature of operations and basis of presentation and Note 2 - Merger and Reverse Recapitalization but does not contain all of the note disclosures from the annual financial statements.
+Other than policies noted below in this Note, there have been no significant changes to the significant accounting policies disclosed in Note 2 of audited Legacy UHG since the Company's previous annual financial statements as of December 31, 2022 and 2021 and for each of the three years in the period ended December 31, 2022, statements.
+The results for the three and nine months ended September 30, 2023 March 31, 2024 and 2022 2023 are not necessarily indicative of results to be expected for the year ended December 31, 2023 December 31, 2024, any other interim periods, or any future year or period.